dxing97/subs2cia/USAGE.md

                         condensed subtitles if they overlap with non-ignored subtitles.
 This option will override the internal subs2cia non-dialogue filter.
-  -I [prefix]timestamp [prefix]timestamp, --ignore-range [prefix]timestamp [prefix]timestamp
+  -RR <regular expression>, --sub-regex-substrfilter <regular expression>
+                        Searches subtitle lines and removes all substrings that match this regular expression.
+If the resulting subtitle line becomes empty, contains only spaces, or contains only punctuation as a result, the entire subtitle line is removed and will not be present in the output unless -RRnk is set.
+  -RRnk, --sub-regex-substrfilter-nokeepchanges
+                        If set, the modified subtitle text created by -RR will not be passed to the output subtitles/cards.
+Any empty filtered lines will be marked as non-dialogue instead of being removed entirely from the output.
+Useful for implementing custom dialogue-ignoring -I [prefix]timestamp [prefix]timestamp, --ignore-range [prefix]timestamp [prefix]timestamp
                         Time range to ignore when condensing, specified using two timestamps.
 Useful for removing openings and